droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > If the doll is not available for Izek to take, he beats Blinsky using **_unarmed strikes_** until the toymaker is at 1 hit point, and then uses his **_hurl flame_** ability to burn each of the other toys on display to cinders.
 Izek then threatens to kill Blinsky and burn his shop down unless a replacement doll is completed by dusk on the following day.
 >
 > In his fury, Izek forgets the case containing the poisoned wine on Blinsky’s counter.
-The players can persuade Blinsky to help them poison Izek when he returns by showing Blinsky kindness and treating his wounds or with a successful DC 15 Charisma (Persuasion) check.
+The players can persuade Blinsky to help them poison Izek when he returns by showing Blinsky kindness and treating his wounds or with a successful DC 20 Diplomacy check.
 ## F4c.
 Ambushing Izek
 <span class="citation"><em>This scene takes place in Chapter 2: Area L.</em></span>